typst/packages/packages/preview/academic-conf-pre/0.1.0/README.md

 # Australian Typst Conference Template

 ## 1. Introduction
-This is a template for **australian academic conference**.
+This is a template for **academic conference presentations**.
 It is designed for the use in Typst which is simplier and more user-friendly than LaTeX.

 ## 2. How to use this template
 themes documents are under **/themes/**